EDUlib/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 ***************************************************

-To implement an automated assignment strategy of students to cohorts, you :ref:`enable the cohort feature<Enable Cohorts>` for your course, :ref:`create cohorts<Add Cohorts>`, and specify that students are automatically assigned to each cohort.
+To implement an automated assignment strategy of students to cohorts, you :ref:`enable the cohort feature<Enable Cohorts>` for your course, and :ref:`create cohorts<Add Cohorts>` to which students are automatically and randomly assigned.

-You create automated cohorts for either an all automated assignment strategy, or for a hybrid assignment strategy.
-For more information, see :ref:`All Automated Assignment` or :ref:`Hybrid Assignment`.
+For a scenario using an automated assignment strategy, see :ref:`All Automated Assignment`.
+For a scenario using a combination of automated and manual assignment to cohorts, see :ref:`Hybrid Assignment`.

 .. note:: You can add students manually to any cohort, whether it was created as an automated cohort or a manual cohort.